mk270/whitakers-words/programme.md

 and forms inappropriate to an impersonal verb, and to insert a special meaning distinct from a general form associated with the same verb stem.

-<P>There is a problem in that all values for this parameter are not orthogonal.
+There is a problem in that all values for this parameter are not orthogonal.
 DEP is a different sort of thing from INTRANS.
 There ought to be a KIND_1 and KIND_2 to separate the different classes.
 However, this would be overkill considering the use made of this parameter, so far.

-<P>There is a more difficult DEP problem.
+There is a more difficult DEP problem.
 'Good Latin' requires that the DEP be recognized and processed to eliminate active forms.
 In some cases there are dictionary examples, mostly medieval,